 The other benefit is that a clean house reduces your overall body burden.
 Vacuuming and dusting, for instance, removes the nasty stuff that collects on surfaces and eventually make its way into the air.

 By keeping the dust, dander, and other allergens to a minimum, your body no longer has to take-in, and sort through things.
 This is a great way to let your immune system wind down and repair.

 So boost those endorphins and help your immune system out by firing up that old vacuum!

 But before we move on, I have a third benefit: exercise.
 Scrubbing toilets, pushing a vacuum around and doing laps around the house might not be considered “real” exercise, but it still keeps your body moving and heart rate above resting.

 Some like to call this NEAT: Non-Exercise Activity Time.
 It is invaluable, and more so for those with an autoimmune disease because power-lifting, or even jogging can increase inflammation – and that inflammation is a burden while healing.

 Now I’ve got you pumped-up and ready to go!
 So, let’s review some ways to reduce the energy suck on your body.

-Top Tips for Doing Chores while Battling Chronic Fatigue & Other Autoimmune Symptoms
+Top Tips for Doing Housework while Battling Chronic Fatigue & Other Autoimmune Symptoms

 Let’s start with the basics… These might seem simple, but don’t overlook them!
 They really make a difference.